 How Much Does A Miniature Highland Cow Cost

-These cows are relatively easy to care for since they don’t require much space or food.
+The miniature highland cows are relatively easy to care for since they don’t require much space or food.
 Miniature Highland Cows will eat just about anything from grasses to grains, though they are often fed grain mixes in order to maintain their weight.
-They require little maintenance other than regular brushing, hoof trimming, and deworming every three months or so; their hooves should also be inspected regularly for cracks or other problems.
+These require little maintenance other than regular brushing, hoof trimming, and deworming every three months or so; their hooves should also be inspected regularly for cracks or other problems.

-The Mini Highland Cows are fairly robust, and they have a high tolerance for cold weather.
-They also have an impressive immunity to diseases that plague other breeds of cattle, such as foot-and-mouth disease, bovine spongiform encephalopathy (mad cow disease), and bovine leukemia virus.
+The Mini Highland Cows are fairly robust; they have a high tolerance for cold weather.
+These cows also have an impressive immunity to diseases that plague other breeds of cattle, such as foot-and-mouth disease, bovine spongiform encephalopathy (mad cow disease), and bovine leukemia virus.

 The biggest threat to Mini Highland Cows is a lack of nutrients in their diet or poor nutrition overall.
 These cows need plenty of protein in order to grow properly and stay healthy throughout their lives.
-They also need iron-rich food in order to keep their blood healthy and prevent anemia from setting in.
+The highland cows also need iron-rich food in order to keep their blood healthy and prevent anemia from setting in.

 What Are Miniature Highland Cows Good For?

-Miniature Highland Cows are great for a number of reasons.
+The highland cows are great for a number of reasons.
 They are bred to be small, which makes them easier to handle and keep in a backyard.
-The vast majority of Miniature Highland Cows are raised for meat production, though many farmers have found that they can be used for milk as well.
+The vast majority of mini highland cows are raised for meat production, though many farmers have found that they can be used for milk as well.

 Aside from the primary purpose of meat production, Miniature Highland cows are good for: